Autogas: Turkey

 Turkey has the highest percentage of autogas vehicles in the world.
 Some 37% of passenger cars run on autogas, and autogas consumption now exceeds petrol consumption.
 The Turkish government regulated the autogas price to provide consumers with a net economic advantage of 20–35%.
-As of the end of 2010, there are 8,500 autogas fueling stations around the country and market growth has been supported by a network of 1,000 licensed conversion shops.
+As of the end of 2010, there are 8,500 autogas fuelling stations around the country and market growth has been supported by a network of 1,000 licensed conversion shops.

 According to the Turkish Statistics Institute's report, the nation had over 16,500,000 vehicles in January 2012.
 50.3% are passenger vehicles.
 16.2% light weight trucks, 15.7% motorcycles, 9.2% tractors, 4.6% heavy weight trucks, 2.5% mini buses for transportation, 1.4% buses and 0.1% special purpose vehicles.

 Currently, average 50,000 new generation cars are sold per month.

 LPG is dominantly used in Turkey as an autogas while there are only around 500 CNG fuelled cars and there are only two CNG filling stations.

 In Turkey, Diesel vehicles are usually not converted to LPG because of unsuccessful applications in the past.
 For that reason, installations are often not made to light and heavy weight trucks, tractors, bus and mini-buses and motorcycles, because the owners of conversion workshops are fearful of the risks.

 8.3 million LPG cars are passenger vehicles.
 33% of the passenger cars (2,739,000) are diesel powered and 67% are petrol powered (5,561,000).
-As there is no conversion to diesel cars, among 5,561,000 petrol powered passenger cars, According to the reports of the MMO, (Chamber of Mechanical Engineers, authorized to check emissions and licenses) there were 3.1 million LPG fuelled vehicles by the end of the year 2011.
+As there is no conversion to diesel cars, among 5,561,000 petrol powered passenger cars, According to the reports of the MMO, (Chamber of Mechanical Engineers, authorised to check emissions and licences) there were 3.1 million LPG fuelled vehicles by the end of the year 2011.

 This means more than 55% of petrol powered passenger vehicles are already converted to LPG.

 The converted vehicles were mostly carburetted engines.
 Nearly 90% of the old carburetted engines have already been converted and day by day, new generation vehicle owners are also choosing LPG as an alternative fuel.

 The reason of this high LPG application is because of the Turkish government's application of high taxes upon petrol and diesel prices, and because of these taxes, Turkey finds itself using the second most expensive petrol in the world (after Norway) even though Turkey has borders with OPEC countries exporting crude oil and petroleum to the world and has the lowest transportation costs.
 Turkish people found the only solution to save money from their road expenses by converting their cars to autogas which gives them an advantage of 35% to 40% savings.

 This big conversion is the success of Turkish autogas kits and autogas tanks manufacturers starting from 1995, even though autogas use became legal in 2000.
 At the same time, Italian companies also supplied systems through several companies.